eliecohenpsych-wq/ai-clinical-vignette-evaluation/README.md

 Responses were recorded verbatim prior to evaluation.
 Scoring was performed by a single evaluator (a licensed clinical psychologist), with reasoning documented for each rating.

 **Limitations.** This is a demonstration project, not a validated research instrument.
 Sample size is small (5 vignettes), there is a single rater with no inter-rater reliability check, and results reflect a single point in time — AI system behavior can change with model updates.
 ChatGPT's response was generated via automatic model routing rather than a manually selected, verifiable model version, which limits exact reproducibility for that system.
 A different framing instruction could plausibly yield different results.
+This round did not evaluate cultural or contextual responsiveness — a natural next step, given how central culturally responsive care is to effective mental health support, would be a follow-up set of vignettes designed specifically to test how these systems handle identity, family, and cultural context alongside risk.

 ---